-- Service should only be performed by a qualified service agent using proper test equipment. - Altering the water heater controls and/or wiring in any way could result in permanent damage to the controls or water heater and is not covered under the limited warranty. - Altering the water heater controls and/or wiring in any way could result in altering the ignition sequence allowing gas to flow to the main burner before the hot surface igniter is at ignition temperature causing delayed ignition which can cause a fire or explosion in voiding the appliance warranty.
+- Service should only be performed by a qualified service technician using proper test equipment. - Altering the water heater controls and/or wiring in any way could result in permanent damage to the controls or water heater and is not covered under the limited warranty.

-Any bypass or alteration of the water heater controls and/or wiring will result
+Any bypass or alteration of the water heater controls and/or wiring will result in voiding the appliance warranty.